christopher-besch/homepage/src/articles/16_open_source/open_source.md

 These two things are linked together in a way software just isn't.
 To understand software you need more than just the executable required for using it, you need the source code.
 From this perspective, the old way of technology is much closer to Open-source than to Closed-Source.
-However, if the manufacturer just kept giving the user only the minimum to write a document, you end up with Closed-Source software like Word.
+However, if the manufacturer switched from mechanical typewriters to software and kept giving the user only the minimum to write a document, you end up with Closed-Source software like Word.
+That's a loss.
 I argue, Open-Source is the response to a world in which software exists.

 Let me spin this along a little more:
-Press a key on the typewriter and follow the mechanics that result in some ink on the page.
+Press a key on the typewriter and follow the mechanism producing some ink on the page.
 You follow the ribbon unspooling on the left, getting hit by the hammer and collecting on the other spool.
 On some typewriters you can still see the typed letters on the ink ribbon.
 Maybe you've written something confidential and that's a security concern for you.